szeitlin/szeitlin-blog/content/posts/game-plan-for-conferences-with-high-risk-of-harassment.md

+---
+title: "Game plan for attending conferences with a high risk of harassment"
+draft: false
+author: Samantha G. Zeitlin
+---

 So let's say you're thinking about attending a conference in tech, or some STEM field.

 Maybe you'll be going alone.
 Maybe you've never been to a conference before, or this conference has a reputation for having, shall we say, "a higher risk of harassment".

 Here's a 'game plan' for things to keep in mind.
-I'm not saying anyone should have to do this, I'm saying this is more or less what I did when I was younger and had to go to STEM meetings, usually alone, and didn't always feel safe.
+I'm not saying anyone should ever have to do this, I'm saying this is more or less what I did when I was younger and had to go to STEM meetings, usually alone, and didn't always feel safe.

  **1. Study martial arts.
 Advertise this.**